-FETAL NEURO DEVELOPMENT: FOLATE, B12, VITAMIN D, & CHOLINE
+FETAL NEURO DEVELOPMENT: VITAMIN D, CHOLINE, FOLATE, & B12

 Among other jobs, folate, B12 and choline help protect the developing fetus from epigenetic modification and DNA damage.
-My mother has double allele gene SNPs (mutations), including MTHFR (l-methylfolate), VDR (vitamin D receptor), and PEMT (choline synthesis).
-These SNPs most likely decreased her body’s ability to provide folate, B12, vitamin D, and choline for her own wellbeing and for the healthy neuro-development of the child in her womb.
-These SNPs also likely left the fetus far less protected from further gene SNPs (mutations) in utero.
+If a woman has double allele methylation gene SNPs (mutations) in genes such as VDR (vitamin D receptor), and/or PEMT (choline synthesis), and MTHFR (l-methylfolate).
+These SNPs will most likely decrease her body’s ability to provide vitamin D (VDR), choline (PEMT), folate (MTHFR), and B12 (MTHFR) for her own wellbeing and for the healthy neuro-development of the child in her womb.
+These SNPs will also likely leave the fetus far less protected from further gene SNPs (mutations) in utero.

-Why my mother has these SNPs is a vital question for another day.
+Why these SNPs occur is a vital question for another day.